HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/03-run_using_docker/02-run-rpc-node.md

 focus on these lines:

 - `Starting new tree with id: XXX`: these are the trees associated to the proofs that are sent to the **zkVerify** mainchain (by a wallet, a dAPP, an L2, …); they are verified by **zkVerify** mainchain and a root publish event is then automatically submitted; those reported here are historical data, published weeks or months ago, contained in the blocks your node is downloading from the network,
-- `⚙⚙️  Syncing 1171.2 bps, target=#16085 (8 peers), best: #11823 (0xa652…b939), finalized #11776 (0x7564…3273), ⬇ 418.2kiB/s ⬆ 2.7kiB/s`: many useful information is provided here, like the current tip of your node (11823), the target tip of the overall chain (16085) and the number of peers your node is connected to (8 peers)
+- `⚙⚙️  Syncing 1171.2 bps, target=#16085 (8 peers), best: #11823 (0xa652…b939), finalized #11776 (0x7564…3273), ⬇ 418.2kiB/s ⬆ 2.7kiB/s`: many useful information is provided here, like the current tip of your node (11823), the target tip of the overall chain (16085) and the number of peers your node is connected to (8).

-The overall synchronization depends on the actual height of the overall chain, but nowaday it's a quite fast process requiring less than ten minutes using a standard PC on a home network.
+The overall synchronization depends on the actual height of the overall chain, but nowadays it's a quite fast process requiring less than ten minutes using a standard PC on a home network.
 At the end of the synchronization you should be able to see something similar to:

 ![alt_text](./img/node_synced.png)